Amager

-The Danish capital, Copenhagen Municipality, is partly situated on Amager, covering the northern part of the island, which is connected to the much larger island of Zealand by eight bridges and a metro tunnel.
+The county encompassing Greater Copenhagen, the Danish capital, Københavns Kommune Copenhagen Municipality, is partly situated on Amager, covering the northern part of the island, which is connected to the much larger island of Zealand (Sjælland) by eight bridges and a metro tunnel.
 Amager also has a connection across the Øresund to Sweden, the Øresund Bridge.
-Its western part begins with a tunnel from Amager to another Danish island, Peberholm.
-Copenhagen Airport is located on the island, around 7 km from Copenhagen city centre.
+Its western part begins with a tunnel from Amager to a small, artificial Danish island, Peberholm.
+Copenhagen Airport Kastrup Lufthavn is located on Amager, around 7 km from Copenhagen city centre.